Purpose of the Vail Place Ambassador Program

-Where presentations are provided:
+Where are presentations provided?

 In most community settings: work places; service organizations; schools; places of worship; etc.